balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 I have tested and adjusted algorithm parameters so far only with ellipsoids.
 TODO later construct some more complicated shapes, including concave ones.

-The algorithm does not report mesh iontersection for large angles of incidence (above approximately 70 degrees).
+The algorithm does not report mesh intersection for large angles of incidence (above approximately 70 degrees).

+The algorithm does not handle compound lenses.

 ## References